How Many Justices Are on the Supreme Court?

 The Supreme Court has seen its fair share of newsworthy events over the last few years.
-These include the passing of the legendary Justice Ruth Bader Ginsberg in 2020, the confirmation of Justice Amy Coney Barrett the same year, and most recently, the nomination of Ketanji Brown Jackson to succeed the retiring Justice Stephen Breyer.
-If confirmed, Judge Jackson will be the first Black woman to sit on the Supreme Court.
+These include the passing of the legendary Justice Ruth Bader Ginsberg in 2020, the confirmation of Justice Amy Coney Barrett the same year, and most recently, the confirmation of Ketanji Brown Jackson to succeed the retiring Justice Stephen Breyer.
+Judge Jackson, once sworn in, will be the first Black woman to sit on the Supreme Court.

 All these events may have sparked your curiosity about America’s highest court.
 You may wonder, “Why do Supreme Court justices serve for life?“, “Why do justices wear black robes?“, and “How many justices are on the Supreme Court?”
 There are some interesting notes about that latter question, by the way.
 Read on to learn exactly how many justices we have on the Supreme Court and how that number came to be.